-- When rebuilding a library, EagleFiler now restores all the tags, not just the ones that were in use. - EagleFiler is better at checking fallback locations when reading OpenMeta tags. - EagleFiler is better at handling errors when setting OpenMeta tags. - Fixed a bug where EagleFiler could crash after a token field malfunction. - Fixed a bug importing the selected Web text from newer versions of Safari Reader. - Fixed a bug displaying e-mail messages when the Source URL column was shown. - Fixed a bug where the color of newly created tags could be set to white instead of black. - Fixed a bug where the wrong tag could be applied if you clicked a checkbox in the Tags inspector while renaming a tag. - Fixed a bug that could lead to a tag temporarily not showing in the source list after changing its position in the hierarchy. - EagleFiler's reporting of unexpected errors is now more detailed and more robust. - The Importing Mail From Outlook section of the manual now explains how to use a smart folder to capture mail from multiple Outlook folders at once. - The manual now specifically recommends telling iWork applications to include previews with their documents. - The direct build of EagleFiler is now code-signed, too. - Cache folders for EagleFiler's helper tools now have a reverse domain name prefix. - The preferences for the Apple Mail capture script are now stored in the main EagleFiler preferences file. - Launched applications no longer inherit EagleFiler's Python environment variables, which could cause problems if they also used Python.
+- The Import From Apple Mail script now works in Full Screen mode on Mac OS X 10.7 Lion. - EagleFiler now skips importing temporary files for Microsoft Excel and invisible files from IntegrityChecker269. - Tried to work around a bug in Mac OS X 10.6 that could cause EagleFiler to open multiple copies of the same library. - The update checksum script command is now synchronous, and it gains an optional for parameter that takes a list of records.
+This is much faster for bulk operations. - When rebuilding a library, EagleFiler now restores all the tags, not just the ones that were in use. - EagleFiler is better at checking fallback locations when reading OpenMeta tags. - EagleFiler is better at handling errors when setting OpenMeta tags. - Fixed a bug where EagleFiler could crash after a token field malfunction. - Fixed a bug importing the selected Web text from newer versions of Safari Reader. - Fixed a bug displaying e-mail messages when the Source URL column was shown. - Fixed a bug where the color of newly created tags could be set to white instead of black. - Fixed a bug where the wrong tag could be applied if you clicked a checkbox in the Tags inspector while renaming a tag. - Fixed a bug that could lead to a tag temporarily not showing in the source list after changing its position in the hierarchy. - EagleFiler's reporting of unexpected errors is now more detailed and more robust. - The Importing Mail From Outlook section of the manual now explains how to use a smart folder to capture mail from multiple Outlook folders at once. - The manual now specifically recommends telling iWork applications to include previews with their documents. - The direct build of EagleFiler is now code-signed, too. - Cache folders for EagleFiler's helper tools now have a reverse domain name prefix. - The preferences for the Apple Mail capture script are now stored in the main EagleFiler preferences file. - Launched applications no longer inherit EagleFiler's Python environment variables, which could cause problems if they also used Python.

-- Added support for Growl 1.3^{267} . - Added support for importing hierarchies of mailboxes from Apple Mail on Mac OS X 10.7 via drag and drop from the Finder. - The Import From Instapaper via NetNewsWire script lets you quickly import all your new Instapaper268 articles into EagleFiler. - The Replace in Filenames (Regex) script lets you batch-rename files using regular expressions. - On Mac OS X 10.7, EagleFiler supports emoji tag abbreviation pictures. - Various operations, such as arrow-keying through the records list, are faster and more responsive. - EagleFiler can now display previews for OmniGraffle documents that are internally compressed. - Added the PrefersRichText esoteric preference, which can be used if you want the EagleFiler: Import service, Import From Clipboard, and New Record ▷ From Clipboard to create plain text files instead of rich text files. - The commands in the Go menu now bring the focus to the source list for more predictable keyboard navigation. - Improved capturing of large batches of messages from Microsoft Outlook. - The Info inspector can now be opened via Command-I as well as Command-Option-I.
+- Added support for Growl 1.3^{270} . - Added support for importing hierarchies of mailboxes from Apple Mail on Mac OS X 10.7 via drag and drop from the Finder. - The Import From Instapaper via NetNewsWire script lets you quickly import all your new Instapaper271 articles into EagleFiler. - The Replace in Filenames (Regex) script lets you batch-rename files using regular expressions. - On Mac OS X 10.7, EagleFiler supports emoji tag abbreviation pictures. - Various operations, such as arrow-keying through the records list, are faster and more responsive. - EagleFiler can now display previews for OmniGraffle documents that are internally compressed.

-$^{^{267} {\}rm http://growl.info}$
+$^{^{269}}$ http://diglloydtools.com/integritychecker.html